seaneberhard/latex2wp/README.md

 ### How to install

-You need python 2.7+ or 3.6+.
+You need python 3.6+.
 You can install latex2wp using pip:

 `pip install git+https://github.com/seaneberhard/latex2wp`.

 ### How to use

 Use template/post-template.tex as a starting point, writing your text between the `\begin{document}` and `\end{document}`.
-Do not modify the header or `macrosblog.tex`, as your changes will not be picked up.

 In the directory of your tex file, do

 `latex2wp yourlatexfile.tex`.